1. Home

 Our role

-We run hearings, which make independent decisions about whether doctors are fit to practise medicine.
+We run hearings that make independent decisions about whether doctors, physician associates (PAs) and anaesthesia associates (AAs) are fit to practise in the UK.

 What do we do?

-We run medical practitioners tribunal hearings and interim orders tribunal hearings.
+We run medical practitioners tribunal hearings and interim orders tribunal hearings for doctors and associate tribunals and interim measures tribunals for PAs and AAs.
 To do this, we:

 • make sure tribunal’s decisions meet our high standards